RSMP Nordic Activity Plan 2025–2026

 Appointments

 Members of the Technical Board and Secretariat are appointed by the steering group.
+Participation in working groups does not require appointments by the steering group.

 Technical Board